 Chiropractors make adjustments to the spine and help teach clients posture and habits that reverse these misalignments, restoring the body’s natural functions and healing capabilities.

-At the 1997 Seattle Fibromyalgia International Team Conference, Dr. Herbert Gordon explained that head and neck posture is a major factor in the fatigue and immune dysfunction in sufferers of fibromyalgia (FMS) and chronic fatigue and immune system dysfunction syndrome patients.
+At the 1997 Seattle Fibromyalgia International Team Conference, Dr. Herbert Gordon explained that head and neck posture is a major factor in the fatigue and immune dysfunction in sufferers of fibromyalgia (FMS), chronic fatigue and immune system dysfunction syndrome patients.

 The clusters of small, layered muscles at the top of the spine can begin to atrophy in as little as 20 minutes, Gordon said, when unused.
-He reported that a 1985 study found postural problems common in people who suffer from FMS, myofascial pain syndrome and TMJ.
-The study found poor sitting and standing posture in 96 percent of the cases, forward head posture in 85 percent of the cases, and forward and rounded shoulders in 82 percent of the cases.
-(11)
+He reported that a 1985 study found postural problems common in people who suffer from FMS, myofascial pain syndrome and temporomandibular joint (TMJ) pain.

 This is important because there are many issues that forward head posture can play a part in.
 It can cause: